v-h-gn/lectures/published/csci_2510/week_05/wednesday/slides.md

 <br>

 ## Oracle v.
 Google 2021
-### Google’s copying of 11,500 lines of source code from 37 Java API packages was not fair use and violated Oracle’s copyright
+### Google’s copying of 11,500 lines of source code from 37 Java API packages for Android constituted fair use and did not violated Oracle’s copyright

 ---
 layout: section